 Much progress was been made in year 2017.All of the Center’s restrooms were completed and plumbing was connected for both restrooms and kitchens.
 Tile flooring was installed in hallways, and all bedrooms now have the necessary flooring and wall surfaces.
 Furthermore, mechanical work and electricity wash completed for the entire center in 2017.A back-up electricity system also was installed, which can provide electricity for up to four hours at a time when there are power outages.

 The Orthodox Initiative estimates that $77,000 is yet needed to complete the final stage of construction.
-As a new meeting place bringing its communal vision to Karak, the upcoming completion of the youth and community center symbolizes a new beginning for both refugees and locals.
+As a new meeting place bringing its communal vision to Karak, the upcoming completion of the youth and community center symbolizes a new beginning for all.
 It stands as a statement that there is room for everyone to be involved in the life of their community.

 Global Ministries welcomes donations for the continuation of this project and extends thanks to all those who have given towards youth development and community wellbeing in the Middle East.